nextstrain/forecasts-viz/NOTES.md

 This isn't a problem most of the time -- on bigger screens the grid design just adds more small-multiples to each row.
 However there may be certain thresholds (e.g. mobile) where we do want to update these values, especially for the bigger graphs (e.g. for pango analyses).

+## Check config by deep equality within useModelData

+See the warning in the docstring.
+This should be possible to overcome by only running the useEffect hook if the contents of the config object have changed.